 We believe that all are called to ministry and that Readers exercise their calling as Lay Theologians within their local communities.
 Within this there are three areas of specific interest for Readers: to be encouraging enablers of mission; to be inspirational teachers of the faith; and to be influential leaders in church and society.
-It is with this at the heart of our thinking that we have reshaped the Reader Training Programme in 2019.
+These three areas are at the heart of the Reader Training Programme.

 What does training involve?

 - Is a two year, part-time programme.
-Each year incorporates 15 week nights (Wednesday) at The Stafford Beacon Centre, three residential weekends and two Saturday sessions which will be held at Queen’s Theological College, Birmingham.
+Each year incorporates 15 week nights (Wednesday) via Zoom, three residential weekends and two Saturday sessions which will be held at Queen’s Theological College, Birmingham.

 - Gives students the opportunity to achieve a Certificate of Higher Education in Theology, Ministry and Mission.

 - Encourages students to reflect on their personal formational, with the help of their Parish Supervisors and Formation Mentors, with whom students are expected to meet on a regular basis.

 - Asks students to reflect on and evaluate their own ministry and the opportunities for mission and ministry in their local context.